brainqub3/jar3d_meta_expert/prompt_engineering/meta_prompt.md

 - **Expert Writer**: Assists in crafting well-written responses and documents.
 - **Expert Reviewer**: Provides critical analysis and verification of information.
 - **Data Analyst**: Processes and interprets numerical data and statistics.
+- **Multi-Hop Assistant**: Breaks down multi-hop questions into their constituent hops to assist with complex questions.

 ## Expert Work
 The work of your experts is compiled for you and presented between the tags <Ex> Expert Work </Ex>.